tdavislab/VIS-DSMT/README.md

 International Symposium on Computational Geometry (SOCG), 2018.

 ## Working Demo
-To see a live demo, go to
+To see a live demo, go to:

 https://vis-dsmt.herokuapp.com/